-SUR 111 - INTRO TO SURGICAL TECHNOLOGY (3 CR):
+SUR 111 - INTRO TO SURGICAL TECHNOLOGY (4 CR):

-This course is designed to provide the students with an introduction to the study of surgical technology in the hospital environment with emphasis on the OR and ancillary areas, and the roles of members of the OR team.
+This course is designed to provide the students with an introduction to the study of surgical technology in the hospital environment with emphasis on the OR and ancillary areas, the roles of members of the OR team, and environmental and safety considerations.
+Basic and highly specialized equipment typically utilized in the surgical environment will be introduced, with emphasis placed on basic understanding of fundamental skills and concepts in computer science, electricity, and physics as related to safe application of surgical equipment.
 Safe work practices, positive interpersonal relationships, therapeutic communication skills, and critical thinking skills are stressed.
 Ethical and moral issues, proper documentation and risk management topics as they relate to the Surgical Technology profession are explored.
-Preoperative care topics focus on patient's physical and psychological needs as well as the topics of death and dying, and human sexuality.
+Patient care concepts focus on the patient's physical and psychological needs, topics of death and dying, as well as diagnostic and assessment procedures utilized prior to surgery, patient identification, review of the patient chart, and transportation of the surgical patient.
 The history of surgery is explored focusing on current practice and trends for the future.